- Home

 Closing your SBI credit card can have several consequences, including:

-Credit History: Your credit history is essential in determining your credit score.
-Closing a credit card can impact the length of your credit history and your credit score.
+- Credit History: Your credit history is essential in determining your credit score.
+Closing a credit card can impact the length of your credit history and credit score.

-Potential Impact on Credit Utilisation: If you have a significant outstanding balance on your SBI credit card, closing it could impact your credit utilisation ratio.
-This, in turn, can negatively impact your credit score.
+- Potential Impact on Credit Utilisation: If you have a significant outstanding balance on your SBI credit card, closing it could impact your credit utilization ratio, which in turn can negatively impact your credit score.

 Does a Cancelled or Closed Credit Card Affect Your CIBIL Score?

 Yes, a closed SBI credit card can affect your CIBIL score.
-The impact on your score will depend on several factors, including the reason for cancelling or closing the credit card, your credit utilisation ratio, and the length of your credit history.
+The impact on your score will depend on several factors, including the reason for canceling or closing the credit card, your credit utilization ratio, and the length of your credit history.

 However, if you cancel or close a credit card with a low credit limit, it may not significantly impact your CIBIL score.
 Additionally, closing the credit card because of fraudulent activity or errors on your credit report may not affect your score.